 Heat the olive oil in the pan.
 Optionally brown the sausage in the pan and reserve on the side.
 Add the vegetables and Cajun spice and sauté until the vegetables are soft and the onions brown a little.
 Add the dry roux or flour and stir around for a minute or so.
 If you’re using flour go a little longer to brown the flour a bit.

 Add the stock and thyme and simmer covered for at least 30 minutes, an hour is better.
 The stock should reduce to about two cups.
 Check for seasoning.
 Usually the Cajun spice adds enough salt and pepper, but you can add a bit more if needed.
 Remove the thyme stems.
+I like the consistency to be between a soup and a gravy.
+Thicken more at this point if necessary.

 Add in the shrimp and sliced sausage and simmer until the shrimp are done, about 5 minutes.
 Serve over hot rice, sprinkled with the parsley.